scorreia3423/foglamp-south-sinusoid/python/foglamp/plugins/south/sinusoid/readme.rst

 ***********************

 This directory contains a South plugin that implements sine wave with data points.
-It generates one data point each second.
-Over the course of 60 seconds, it returns the following values, one after the another.
+It generates one data point each interval (default 1 sec but is configurable).
+Over the course of 60 intervals, it returns the following values, one after the another.
 The 61st data point begins again at the beginning.

 **Example**